+35725368683

 Frequently asked questions

-Is Cyprus part of the Schengen Zone?
+Is Cyprus part of the Schengen Area?

 No, Cyprus is not in Schengen, though it is in the process of joining.
 It joined the Schengen Information System (SIS) in 2023.
 Moreover, it accepts a Schengen visa for a stay of 90 days out of 180.